yjunechoe/ling562-model-fitting/README.md

 ```

 > [!IMPORTANT]
 > `PNC_ay.arrow` is a derivative of the Philadelphia Neighborhood Corpus data (not distributable by me) and must be copied into the repo separately.
-Instructions on this will be delivered in class.
+You can find it in the dropbox folder for class datasets.

 ## See also